 The fair value of available for sale securities and held to maturity securities is based on quoted market prices.
 The Company's available for sale and held to maturity securities are reported at their amortized cost, and their estimated fair value, which is determined utilizing several sources, is disclosed in the financial statements and footnotes.
-The primary source is ICE Data Pricing and Reference Date, LLC ("ICE") which purchased Interactive Data Corporation ("IDC") but kept the IDC methodologies.
+The primary source is ICE Data Pricing and Reference Data, LLC ("ICE") which purchased Interactive Data Corporation ("IDC") but kept the IDC methodologies.
 Those methodologies include utilizing pricing models that vary based on asset class and include available trade, bid and other market information and whose methodology includes broker quotes, proprietary models and vast descriptive databases.
-Another source for determining fair value is matrix pricing, which is a mathematical technique used widely in the industry to value debt securities without relying exclusively on quoted prices for the specific securities but rather by relying on the securities' relationship to other benchmark securities.
-The Company's available for sale securities and held to maturity securities for which fair value is determined through the use of such pricing models and matrix pricing are classified as Level 2 assets.
+Another source for determining fair value is matrix pricing, which is a mathematical technique used widely in the industry to value debt securities without relying exclusively on quoted prices for the specific securities but rather by relying on the securities for which fair value is determined through the use of such pricing models and matrix pricing are classified as Level 2 assets.